miketui/middle/OEBPS/chapters_src/26-Chapter-XV-Cultivating-Resilience-and-Well-Being-in-Hairstyling_final.md

 c) It replaces the need for personal skill development
 d) It removes job-related stress

-**Answer:** a) It provides shared learning and emotional support - Support networks offer valuable connections, mentorship opportunities, and emotional resilience that enhance both personal and professional growth.

 ### Question 4
 What is one recommended practice for self-care as a hairstylist?